Top 10 Healthy Snacks for Kids They’ll Actually Enjoy

 It's hard to get the kids to eat veggies, but when you match it up with something tasty to dip it into, like hummus, suddenly, everything is easier.
 In this perfect snacks for 2 year olds or older kids, you can cut up carrots, cucumbers, bell peppers, and celery into fun shapes or sticks.
 Hummus has such a creamy texture that makes it a neat and yummy way to introduce more vegetables into their diets.

-Health benefits: Full of vitamins and fibre, vegetables are complemented by chickpea-based hummus, containing protein and healthy fats that fuel the brain and help energize the body.
+Health Benefits: Full of vitamins and fibre, vegetables are complemented by chickpea-based hummus, containing protein and healthy fats that fuel the brain and help energize the body.

 4. Homemade Trail Mix